CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 - Number of Boids: 12 million
 - Average FPS: ~40

-Note: For the first picture, I use a larger timestep to speed up the simulation to better observe the overall trend whereas the second picture uses a smaller time step to better observe the movement of the particles (it also looks really cool :joy:).
+Note: For the first picture, I use a larger timestep to speed up the simulation to better observe the overall trend whereas the second picture uses a smaller time step to better observe the movement of the particles (it also looks really cool :sunglasses:).

 ---